jnjackins/user/README.md

 A drop-in replacement for package os/user.
-Unlike the stdlib package, this package doesn't require cgo.
+Unlike the standard library package, this version attempts to get user info by parsing /etc/passwd if cgo is not available.

 docs: https://godoc.org/sigint.ca/user